bhardwaj-lab/sincei/README.md

  - Aggregate signal in bins, genes or any feature of interest from single-cells.
  - Perform read-level and count-level quality control.
- - Perform dimentionality reduction and clustering of all kinds of single-cell data (open chromatin, histone marks, methylation, gene expression etc..).
+ - Perform dimensionality reduction and clustering of all kinds of single-cell data (open chromatin, histone marks, methylation, gene expression etc..).
  - Create coverage files (bigwigs) for visualization.

 For details, please [**read our preprint**](https://www.biorxiv.org/content/10.1101/2024.07.27.605424v1) describing sincei.

 ## [Full Documentation](http://sincei.rtfd.io/)

-Please browse the full documentation for tutorials on how to use sincei on command line, as well as details of our python API.
+Please browse the full documentation for tutorials on how to use sincei on the command line, as well as details of our python API.

 ## Installation